What is the Full Form of NFC?

 - The payment process developed through the partnership of many companies like Samsung and VISA decides to develop the payment system.

 - Development in the security system of the NFC device IBM developed authentication technology.

-- Payment system launched by companies through a tie-up with mobile companies and banks.
+- Payment systems are launched by companies through a tie-up with mobile companies and banks.

-- After 2016 services like google pay, apple pay offered customers the ease of payment through the handheld device or wearables.
+- After 2016 services like google pay, apple pay offered customers ease of payment through handheld devices or wearables.